OMAR-T-Khalil/Consumer-Behavior-Analysis/README.md

 ### 📊 Customer Behavior Highlights:

-* **Referral Traffic Dominance:** Instagram drives the highest user traffic, outperforming Facebook and Google combined.
+* **Referral Traffic Domination:** Instagram drives the highest user traffic, outperforming Facebook and Google combined.
 This highlights the power of social media in attracting both new and returning visitors.
 * **Critical Exit Pages:** Most users exit on the product and checkout pages, highlighting friction points early in the funnel.
 This indicates potential usability or trust issues in the purchase flow.
 * **Conversion Drop-Off:** A significant conversion drop-off is visible in the purchase funnel:
     * 418 users added items to their cart